ftsrg-retelab/base/README.md

 ### Example notes

-* This is a bullet point
+* This is a bullet point and this will NOT create a conflict
 * This is also a bullet point, but this word is **bold**
 * This is the third bullet point